Mirantis/mke-docs/content/docs/getting-started/offline-installation.md

 {{< callout type="info" >}}

-You can download the MKE 4 artifacts from the releases page.
+You can download the MKE 4 artifacts from the [mke-release GitHub repo](https://github.com/MirantisContainers/mke-release/releases).

 {{< /callout >}}